 Meet The Facilitators

-We have a core team of seven who create and deliver the ecotherapy programmes.
-Some of our more regular guest workshop facilitators are listed below the core teaching group.
+We have a core team of six independent practitioners who create and deliver the ecotherapy programmes.

-Stephen is a qualified person-centred counsellor and he ran Scotland’s national LGBT+ helpline for many years.
+Stephen is a practising Zen Buddhist, a person-centred counsellor and he ran Scotland’s national LGBT+ helpline for many years.
 Stephen trained on the Ten Directions programme from 2018-2020.
-He now runs various online nature programmes (including ecotherapy programmes based solely on mythology and storytelling) through his ecotherapy practice Nature Therapy Online.
-He also works as an ecotherapist for the Edinburgh-based charity Health All Round.
+He now runs various online nature programmes (including ecotherapy programmes based on mythology, tarot and storytelling) through his project Green Temple.
+He also works as an ecotherapist and meditation teacher for the Edinburgh-based charity Health All Round.

 Stephen is a member of the core Ten Directions team.